Hreflang Attributes: A Comprehensive Guide for Multilingual SEO

 Hreflang attributes are HTML tags that tell search engines which language and geographical region a specific webpage targets.
 Think of them as signposts for search engines, guiding users to the right version of a page.

 • Hreflang helps avoid duplicate content issues on multilingual websites.
 Without it, search engines might see different language versions as identical, hurting your rankings.
+This happens because search engines can't easily distinguish between pages that have the same content but are intended for different audiences.
+Hreflang provides that crucial signal, letting them know these are distinct, targeted versions, not duplicates.

 • They ensure users see the correct language version based on their location and language preferences.
 For example, a user in Spain searching in Spanish should see the Spanish version of your site, while a user in the US searching in English should see the English version.